 Who is Trustage Insurance?

 TruStage was founded in 2012.
-It is currently owned by CMFG Life Insurance Company.
+CMFG Life Insurance Company currently owns it.

 Understanding Whole Life Insurance Rates

 Whole life insurance rates are determined by several factors, including the policyholder’s age, gender, health, and tobacco use.